uyanik13/pirobot-servo2040/README.md

-# RP2040 Servo Driver for Chica
+# RP2040 Servo Driver for PIROBOT
-This driver implements [Pimoroni's Servo 2040 board](https://shop.pimoroni.com/products/servo-2040?variant=39800591679571), a RP2040 based servo driver intended to work with Make Your Pet's [Chica Server](https://play.google.com/store/apps/details?id=com.makeyourpet.chicaserver&hl=en_US&gl=US) android app.
+This driver implements [Pimoroni's Servo 2040 board](https://shop.pimoroni.com/products/servo-2040?variant=39800591679571), a RP2040 based servo driver developed specifically for the PIROBOT hexapod platform.

 ## Loading the Firmware Image
 To load the firmware onto the servo 2040 board, perform the following steps: